pichillilorenzo/jackson-js/README.md

 ## Important note

+The main classes that `jackson-js` offers to serialize and deserialize JavaScript objects are: `ObjectMapper`, `JsonStringifier` and `JsonParser`.

+`ObjectMapper` provides functionality for both reading and writing JSON.
+It will use instances of `JsonParser` and `JsonStringifier` for implementing actual reading/writing of JSON.

+`JsonParser` provides functionality for writing JSON.

+`JsonStringifier` provides functionality for reading JSON.

 The most important decorators are:
 - `@JsonProperty()`: Each class property (or its getter/setter) must be decorated with this decorator, otherwise deserialization and serialization will not work properly!
 That's because, for example, given a JavaScript class, there isn't any way or API (such as [Reflection API for Java](https://docs.oracle.com/javase/8/docs/api/java/lang/reflect/package-summary.html)) to get for sure all the class properties;
 - `@JsonClassType()`: This decorator, instead, is used to define the type of a class property or method parameter.
 This information is used during serialization and, more important, during deserialization to know about **the type of a property/parameter**.
 This is necessary because JavaScript isn't a strong typed programming language, so, for example, during deserialization, without the usage of this decorator, there isn't any way to know the specific type of a class property, such as a `Date` or a custom Class type.